Razor Clamming Season Begins on the Washington Coast

 Get out your clamming tube!
 This year may just be a record razor clam season at some Washington state beaches.

-Digging days and evening low tides for beaches scheduled to open are:
+Digging days and evening low tides for beaches tentatively scheduled to open are:

 For future clamming dates, just keep an eye on WDFW’s clamming calender.